-7. Learn to take your capo on and off and change locations quickly, because praise songwriters are notorious for pulling a "Barry Manilow" (key change) before the last verse or chorus.
+7. Learn to put on and take off your capo and change locations quickly, because praise songwriters are notorious for pulling a "Barry Manilow" (key change) before the last verse or chorus.
 That's a funny little emotional manipulation, isn't it?

 8. Bring your own supplies (picks, spare strings, cords, pencils, etc.), even if the church offers to supply.
-Be a Boy Scout.
-In a pinch, you are prepared.
+Be like the old Boy Scouts were.
+In a pinch, you will be prepared.